IanWhitney/kafka_brownbag/README.md

 There are a few different tools that solve this problem, but the one most commonly used in Kafka is Avro, an Apache project that supports schemas, including versioning and evolution.
 Also, many languages have Avro libraries that allow you to easily serialize and deserialize objects into and out of Avro encoding.

-I'm not going to dive deeply in to Avro, there are links in the Further Details section.
+I'm not going to dive deeply in to the details of Avro, there are links in the Further Details section.

 Demo

 - Sending and receiving a message with its schema

+Further Details
+- [Avro]
+- [Schema Evolution]

 ### Schema Registry